phtdacosta/morris-robot-project/README.md

 # Assembly
 ## Foot
-As previously stated, to maximize size and keep stability, each foot is nothing but a tetrahedron or triangular pyramid made of 6 single sticks wrapped with steel wire.
+As previously stated, to maximize size and keep stability, each foot is nothing but a tetrahedron or triangular pyramid made of **6 single sticks wrapped with steel wire**.

 ![image](res/footdesign.jpg)